 In the 1950s, the Corps undertook the Ohio River Navigation Modernization Program to replace the obsolete system of wicket dams and small locks.
 Each of the new 18 high-lift concrete and steel dams replaced at least two of the old structures.
 Each dam consisted of two locks, one 600 feet by 110 feet, the other 1200 feet by 110 feet.
 Use of the 1200-foot chamber allows the towboat and up to 15 barges to transit the lock in one maneuver.
 At Smithland Locks and Dam there were twin 1200-foot chambers built creating the only such navigation project in the world at the time.
 The locks and dams on the Ohio serve a navigation purpose only; they do not provide flood control.

-The Louisville District Corps of Engineers operates eight navigation structures on the Ohio, from Markland Locks and Dam downriver to the mouth.
+The Louisville District Corps of Engineers operates seven navigation structures on the Ohio, from Markland Locks and Dam downriver to the mouth.
 The projects operate 24 hours a day, 365 days a year, serving both the towing industry and recreational boaters.